openUC2/UC2-GIT/TheBOX/CourseBOX/ALIGNMENT_InfOptics/Readme.md

 21. **Careful!** Put a lens tissue in front of the flashlight to dim it before you look into the strong light.
 Then look through the eyepiece lens.
 Note: because the LED is very strong, the effect of the AD is not so apparent.
 :star: With the eyepiece we observe the Sample Plane imaged on the PIP.
 The diaphragms will have the same effect as we observed in the previous steps.
-First: both apertures open.
+Top left: both apertures open.
-Second: FD closed, AD open.
+Top right: FD closed, AD open.
 Here we see the issue caused by the super bright light source - we should see the image only in the very bright region and not around it.
-Third: FD open, AD closed.
+Bottom left: FD open, AD closed.
-Fourth: both apertures closed.
+Bottom right: both apertures closed.
 Here we see the issue caused by the super bright light source - we should see the image only in the very bright region and not around it.

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_32.jpg" height="375">